ctb0k33/LeetCode-BackTracking/README.md

 # LeetCode-BackTracking
 LeetCode/BackTracking for beginner

 Here is some BackTracking problems from leetcode for people who want to learn fundamental of BackTrack algorithm.
+This is an important algorithm which often appear in the interview.
+All solutions were written using C++ and Java.